 Nor did I claim that "Mitochondrial Eve" and Eve in the Bible are one and the same.
 To prove or disprove such a claim would require their DNA samples, which we don't have.

-What I claimed were points
+What I claimed

 between scientific discoveries and Genesis in the Bible as follows: